garrandall/popular-music-data/tracks/ma-baker-boney-m.md

   start_date: '1977-09-10'
 ---
 Freeze!
 I'm Ma Baker
-Put your hands in the air an' give me all your money!
+Put your hands in the air and give me all your money!

 This is the story of Ma Baker
 The meanest cat from old Chicago town